MPoL-dev/MPoL/docs/rml_intro.rst

 With RML imaging, we're trying to come up with a model that will fit the dataset.
 But rather than using a parametric model like a protoplanetary disk structure model or a series of Gaussian rings, we're using a non-parametric model of *the image itself*.
 This is very much like using a spline or Gaussian process to fit a series of :math:`\boldsymbol{X} = \{x_1, x_2, \ldots\, x_N\}` and :math:`\boldsymbol{Y} = \{y_1, y_2, \ldots\, y_N\}` points.
 Perhaps the most straightforward formulation of the non-parametric model is the pixel basis set, but we could also use other basis sets like a set of wavelet coefficients, or even more exotic basis sets constructed from trained neural networks.

 To start with, let's just focus on the "maximum likelihood" part of "regularized maximum likelihood" imaging.
-As the term suggests, we're searching for those model parameters

-line example were a bit more complicated

-Examples of splines vs. polynomials.

-What is RML imaging?
-=
-Is

-What does that mean?

-In general, we are working with Fourier datasets.
-Meaning that we are trying to reconstruct images of the sky, but the datasets we have are related to the Fourier transform of that.

-These types of datasets appear in radio interferometry (such as with ALMA, the JVLA, or very long baseline arrays like the Event Horizon Telescope), or optical interferometry, such as with sparse aperture masking.
+That's great, and in fact, the dirty image (under uniform weighting) is one such image that will maximize the likelihood funciton.
+But, so will any other image which contains non-zero amplitude of *unsampled* Fourier components.

+This is where the regularization comes in.

 Some advantages to doing RML imaging.
 Provides an alternative to assessing image quality w/ tclean.